 The second category is the free eBooklet I offer on this site as an incentive for people to sign up.
 It offers sound advice on social media time management and some extras such as how to grow your Twitter followers.

 What I don’t do is offer for free any book I have worked hard on.
 Not only worked hard, but also exhausted my creative juices.
 I put my heart and soul into books like that, why should I sell them for zero?

 The same applies to my first novel, still a WIP.
 It is taking time because I want it to be damn good.
 When I was a trial attorney, or barrister as us Brits know them, I learned the art of courtroom advocacy.
 I expected to be paid because I was a trained professional.
 I see no difference with my new career as a writer especially a fiction writer.
 I study the art like a doctor studies the human body.
 I want to know what makes a good story and how to tell it.
 It takes time and a lot of effort so why should I give away the end product?

 My friend Jack Kregas also makes this valid point – offering free books creates an expectation among the readership.
 Many of them have come to expect a free book as the norm.
 He is right.

 I do wonder if insecurity is at the root of this free book disease.
 Are so many of you scared no one will ever read your book if you put a price on it?

 Let’s have the debate – now!
-Leave your comments and views right here.Follow Me Here On Social Media or BookBub
+Leave your comments and views right here.Follow Me On Facebook, other Social Media, or Amazon, Goodreads or BookBub